Baby Merlin’s Magic Dream Sack Review: Transitioning From Baby Merlin’s Magic Sleepsuit

 Baby Merlin’s Magic Dream Sack Review

-The number one reason why I love it so much is the double-layer snuggly fabric.
+The number one reason I love it is the double-layer snuggly fabric.

-Most sleep sacks only have one layer of fabric, and I personally don’t find that warm enough, or snuggly enough for my little man.
+Most sleep sacks only have one layer of fabric, and I don’t find that warm enough or snuggly enough for my little man.

 Some of the options we tried were quilted and fleece sleep sacks.
 While they did provide the coziness, they were just too hot.

-Eventually, we found these wearable blankets from IKEA that have a double layer, but they are limited in sizes and he was quickly outgrowing them.
+Eventually, we found these wearable blankets from IKEA that have a double layer but are limited in size, and he was quickly outgrowing them.

-I was dreading trying to find the next size blanket for him, so I was thrilled to receive the Baby Merlin’s Magic Dream Sack Walker.
-I kept my fingers crossed that it would be exactly what we were looking for.
+I dreaded trying to find his next-size blanket, so I was thrilled to receive the Baby Merlin’s Magic Dream Sack Walker.

 We have been exclusively wearing the Dream Sack Walker for a month now, and he has slept through the night almost every night (the off nights were due to travel and sickness).